Upper Endoscopy Baltimore: GERD/Reflux Procedures in Maryland

 - If no hiatal hernia is present, then the entire procedure is incisionless, which translates to less downtime and less pain

-- Ability to fix hiatal hernia at the same time if one is present
+- Ability to a fix hiatal hernia at the same time if one is present

-- Folded over valve is more physiologically similar to the original valve
+- The over valve is more physiologically similar to the original valve

 - High rates of reflux remission